Rahul0262/MedibuddyProject/README.md

 # Medibuddy Project

-This is an ecommerce application which is a project under the guidance medibuddy
+This is an ecommerce application which is a project under the guidance of medibuddy

 ## Available Scripts